MiladMrz/Easy-installation-of-Ta-Lib-in-Python/README.md

 # Easy-installation-of-Ta-Lib-in-Python (for windows)

-For normal installation please visit https://github.com/mrjbq7/ta-lib but if you already failed at those instructions you are in the right place
+For normal installation please visit https://github.com/mrjbq7/ta-lib but if you already failed at those instructions you are in the right place.

-**Ta_lib** take few hours of my time, therefore, I made this step by step guide.
-As far as I know, there are two errors with Ta_lib installation...
+I'm new in this environment, but **Ta_lib** take few hours of my time, which it shouldn't.
+Therefore, I made this step by step guide for other newbies who struggle just like me.
+As far as I know, there are two major errors with Ta_lib installation...

 ## 1: error: Microsoft Visual C++ 14.0 is required.
 Get it with "Microsoft Visual C++ Build Tools"